nicholas-long/environment/zet/20230925193834/README.md

   - [x] add iproute2 to dependencies. that doesn't fix it on mac os though, but maybe on some dockers. there is not a version of ip for mac os?

 ## zkvr-specific issues on mac os
+- things to fix in cross platform scripts [cross platform scripts to implement broken zkvr features on mac os](/zet/20231128160825/README.md)
+  - adding and deleting tags doesn't work
+  - spawn doesn't work - fix in cross platform scripts
 - zkvr scripts should be updated to use gawk instead of awk
   - [20230926224444](/zet/20230926224444/README.md) updating scripts to use gawk when possible
   - [20230929064428](/zet/20230929064428/README.md) script to check for beginfile usage
+- many things are broken in enrich - won't fix? run that on linux for now or use the github action
+- navigation and editing documents work
+- awk script that drives the copy snippet functionality works as expected
+- [x] unlinking documents doesn't work
+  - fixed. was due to differences with `sed -i`
 - linking documents was initially broken, but seems to be working now after changing one problem script to gawk
   - the particular script that was fixed on the mac is called `parseids`
-- [x] unlinking documents doesn't work
-  - fixed. was due to differences with `sed -i`
-- [ ] adding and deleting tags doesn't work
-- many things are broken in enrich
-- navigation and editing documents work
-- awk script that drives the copy snippet functionality works as expected
-- spawn doesn't work. it looks like an issue with sed in a script
   ```
   enter title> debugging the script on mac os
   [diag] new debugging the script on mac os